asifkd012020/open-itg-aws_runbooks/lakeformation/RUNBOOK.md

 6. Choose **Register location**.

 ## Detective
+### 1. Monitor for Changes to Data Lake Administrators
+**Why?**
+Capital Group follows an access model in which the owner of data is charged with granting or restricting permissions to that data.
+This control ensures that any changes to permissions are monitored.

+**How?**
+Using AWS Config, set up a rule to monitor all roles in the account to ensure that none have the `AWSLakeFormationDataAdmin` policy attached, with the exception of the role used by the data owner to set up Lake Formation permissions.
+This rule should be set up to alarm the security team in the event of a compliance failure.

-### 1. Log AWS CLoudformation API Calls with AWS CloudTrail
+### 2. Log AWS CLoudformation API Calls with AWS CloudTrail
 NIST CSF:
 |NIST Subcategory Control|Description|
 |-----------|------------------------|